 And in 1995, for the first time in his career, Francis wrote a third book about the same character.
-Come to Grief brought us a much scarred Halley, coming to grips with his own mortality and limitations — when a very close friend becomes the main suspect in a nasty case he’s working on, involving the deliberate mutilation of racehorses.
+Come to Grief brought us a much scarred Halley, as tenacious an investigator as ever, but forced to come to grips with his own mortality and limitations.
+And then a very close friend becomes the main suspect in a nasty case he’s working on, involving the deliberate mutilation of racehorses.
 It’s a troubling and disturbing read, but also a powerful one, and it nabbed Francis an unprecedented third Edgar nomination — the only time three consecutive books in a series have each been nominated for an Edgar.
 Although Odds Against (his first nomination) lost, both Whip Hand and Come to Grief did win.
 In fact, the same year he won the latter he was named an MWA Edgar Grand Master.
 Of course by then, the British Crime Writers Association had already awarded him its Gold Dagger Award in 1979 and the Cartier Diamond Dagger for lifetime achievement in 1989, and was to be awarded a CBE, Commander of the Order of the British Empire by the Queen in 2000.

 Unfortunately, Come to Grief was to be the last novel Francis completed with the assistance of his beloved wife and partner, Mary, who passed away in 2000.
 The 1999 unauthorised biography, Dick Francis: A Racing Life, had suggested that Francis’ books had in fact been written by Mary herself, although Francis never confirmed the rumours.
 Certainly, though, Mary did do much of the research and editing of Francis’ novels and stories, particularly the latter efforts.